I picked my daughter up from school the other day and it was immediately apparent she was in a “mood”.

 She shrugged her shoulders, “I don’t know, mom.”

-“Would you like me to put your laundry away and clean up your room?”
+“Would you like me to put your laundry away?”

 After I got her to practice, I came home and got to work.
 I cleaned up everything, everywhere, and her sanctuary was restored.